 - Be transparent with constituents about what data is collected, how it will be used, and how long it will be kept.
 Use trauma-informed practices when collecting this information to minimize additional harm to constituents. - Consider secondary trauma for staff collecting stories and other data from constituents.
-Ensure staff has access to the time, tools, community, and other resources they need to process and heal. - Allow constituents to opt-out of data collection whenever possible. - Do not collect any more data than is necessary for reporting requirements and to improve program quality.
+Ensure staff has access to the time, tools, community, and other resources they need to process and heal. - Allow constituents to opt out of data collection whenever possible.